 It is important to note that customization makes XDR possible in some organizations where it otherwise would not be.
-For example, if you are under special compliance requirements to review certain types of events before taking action.
-Here, it is essential to work with a provider whose solution can be tailored not only to your environment, but also to your communication needs.
+For example, if you are under special compliance requirements to review certain types of events before acting, you could still find XDR beneficial.
+In this particular situation, it is essential to work with a provider whose solution can be tailored not only to your environment, but also to your communication needs.

-For example, when unexpected logins occur on specific systems such as firewalls and Industrial Control Systems (ICS) the SOCaaS component can be configured to automate the raising of alerts via approved communications channels, keeping infrastructure providers compliant.
-In these cases, instant messaging is often used during working hours, and call trees out of hours, so that internal stakeholders can assess threats and decide promptly on the right actions to take, according to compliance and industry requirements.
+For example, when unexpected logins occur on specific items such as firewalls and Industrial Control Systems (ICS), the SOCaaS component can be configured to automate the raising of alerts via approved communication channels, which keeps infrastructure providers compliant.
+In these cases, instant messaging is often used during work hours and phone calls used out of hours so that internal stakeholders can assess threats and make prompt decisions about which actions to take.
 This process is only possible in XDR solutions that include customization and automation bespoke to the client's environment.

-Working with experienced SOC analysts, the SOCaaS employs AI and ML to identify the threats hidden in the large amounts of information produced by EDR and the SIEM.
-Playbooks automate remedial action and communication, ensuring threats are swiftly and effectively dealt with, and key players are fully aware of such threats and the actions taken.
+By working with experienced SOC analysts, the SOCaaS employs AI and ML to identify the threats hidden in the large amounts of information produced by EDR and the SIEM.
+Playbooks automate remedial action and communication while ensuring that threats are swiftly dealt with.
+Key players are fully aware of such threats and the actions taken.